 Edited by Rosario Santos

 Updated here with four new works, this collection features over twenty short stories by leading Central American writers.
-By turns unsettling, absurd, tragic, exhilarating, and mystical, these stories introduce us to the people behind the front-page horrors.
+By turns unsettling, absurd, tragic, exhilarating, and mystical, the stories in And We Sold the Rain introduce us to the people behind the front-page horrors.
 A Torruban Indian loses a month's pay with a bad role of the dice; the beautiful young Anita hunts beetles and cockroaches; to up its popularity rating, a government stages the first "Miss Underdeveloped Contest"; after the 1954 massacres in Guatemala, children hold a funeral for a bird.
 Reflecting a wide range of styles, these stories point in new directions while evincing the particular strength and courage it takes to write in a war-torn country.